edward-ly/GeneticReverb/README.md

   - **Intimacy** - Specifies the amount of time between the arrival of the initial sound and the arrival of the next reflected sound.
 Higher intimacy values are typically associated with larger rooms.
   - **Clarity** - Specifies the difference in energy levels (in decibels) of early reflections compared to late reflections.
 Higher values increase the prominence of early reflections and thus increase the impulse response's rate of decay.
   - **Warmth** - Specifies the difference in energy levels (in decibels) of low-frequency (125-500 Hz) content compared to mid-frequency (500-2000 Hz) content.
 A value of 0 dB represents a 1:1 ratio (flat response), and increasing or decreasing this value makes the impulse response more "warm" or "brilliant", respectively.
+  - **Predelay** - Specifies the amount of time delay before the arrival of the direct sound in the impulse response.
+Higher values also contribute to the impression of larger rooms.
+Currently displayed as two separate knobs in the plugin, one for each of the left and right stereo channels to delay each impulse response separately.
   - **Mono/Stereo** - Setting this to "mono" mode means that the genetic algorithm will generate only one impulse response to be used for both the left and right audio channels, while "stereo" mode makes the genetic algorithm generate two instead, one for each stereo channel to create a binaural effect.
 In "stereo" mode, the gains of the impulse responses are also adjusted so that both gains are equal (according to average RMS amplitude).
   - **Quality** - Adjusts the quality of the reverb by changing the amount of time given to the genetic algorithm to produce an impulse response (more specifically, changes various parameters in the genetic algorithm such as the population size or the maximum number of generations to execute).
 - Post-Processing Parameters